 Some larger universities in the USA try to combine a traditional academic structure with the best of a liberal arts education.
 A student will take a wide variety of classes during the first two years of college and gain a broad overview of various disciplines.
 During the final two years, the student will focus on a major.

-Whether you consider your focus to be razor-sharp or slightly fuzzy, there are universities in the USA whose academic focus will be just the right fit for you.
+Whether you consider your focus to be razor-sharp or slightly fuzzy, there are universities in the USA with academic focuses that will be just the right fit for you.
 Just remember: the clearer you are on your own desires and goals, the easier it will be to find a place to fulfill them.